Topology of irregular isomonodromy times on a fixed pointed curve: Type A

-This is not contradictory: the pure local WMCG only depends on the whole set of unordered configuration spaces attached to the (unranked) fission tree, while the full/nonpure local WMCG also depends on their positions in the tree. \end{example}
+Its automorphism group is now $\Aut(T,\bm r) = \on S_3 \times \on S_2^3$, which is \emph{not} the same as in the previous two cases.
+This is not contradictory: $\Gamma_Q$ only depends on the whole set of unordered configuration spaces attached to the (unranked) fission tree, while $\Gamma_{\ol Q}$ also depends on their positions in the tree. \end{example}